Investors today are choosing stocks and investments that align with their values – not just their wallets.

 - Features a low yield percentage of 1.03%

 The second option for investing is Parnassus Core Equity Fund Investor.
-This firm strongly believes that teaching people how to manage risks, understand probable outcomes, and handle controversies is essential to making smart financial decisions for their future.
+This publicly traded company believes that teaching people how to manage risks, understand probable outcomes, and handle controversies is essential to making smart financial decisions for their future.

 By partnering with data analysis, they help provide businesses with hyper-focused long-term goals and qualified higher-level staff.

 Not to mention, this investor has had tremendous success in the past couple of years.
-Their specific fund, the Parnassus Core Equity Fund Investor, has churned out an impressive 20.3% annual return in the past three years – making it a top contender regarding the best ETFs for socially conscious investors.
+Their specific fund, the Parnassus Core Equity Fund Investor, has churned out an impressive 20.3% annual return in the past three years.
+And it is a top contender regarding the best ETFs for socially conscious investors.